motherjones/newsquiz/README.md

 ## Spreadsheet to quiz!

+###NOTE: This fork of [Mother Jones Newsquiz](https://github.com/motherjones/newsquiz) has been updated to Bootstrap v3.
+The demos linked below, currently use Bootstrap 2 styles.

 **NewsQuiz.js** turns data from a Google Spreadsheet into a nice quiz, with lots of flexible options and a fluid layout.
 Uses Tabletop, Bootstrap, jQuery, and Google Spreadsheets.
 It's easy!

 The quiz looks like this: